sebivenlo/OAuth2Docker/README.md

 ## Assignment 4: Make use of OAuth2

-The last assignment should have given you a token as a result.
+The previous assignment should have given you a token as a result.
 Use this token to send requests to the following URLs, providing the "read" endpoint with a parameter "entry", for example 10, and the "write" endpoint with parameters for "name", "gender" and "email".
 Make sure you don't forget the "token" parameter!
 Also, try using a token that you know can't be right.
 ```
 http://localhost:8080/resourceserver/database/read
 http://localhost:8080/resourceserver/database/write